nrwl/nx/docs/shared/node-tutorial/2-project-graph.md

+---
+title: 'Node Standalone Tutorial - Part 2: Project Graph'
+description: In this tutorial you'll create a backend-focused workspace with Nx.
+---

 # Node Standalone Tutorial - Part 2: Project Graph

 Run the command: `npx nx graph`.
 A browser should open up with the following contents: